-On September 10, 2010, the National Action Alliance for Suicide Prevention (NASSP) was launched by the U.S. Department of Health and Human Services Secretary, Kathleen Sebelius, and former Defense Secretary, Robert Gates.
-The NASSP has a private sector Co-Chair, former U.S. Senator Gordon Smith (R-OR), and a public sector Co-Chair, Army Secretary John McHugh.
+On September 10, 2010, the National Action Alliance for Suicide Prevention (NAASP) was launched by the U.S. Department of Health and Human Services Secretary, Kathleen Sebelius, and former Defense Secretary, Robert Gates.
+The NAASP has a private sector Co-Chair, former U.S. Senator Gordon Smith (R-OR), and a public sector Co-Chair, Army Secretary John McHugh.
 Members of the NAASP include, but are not limited to, the Surgeon General, Regina Benjamin; the SAMHSA Administrator, Pamela Hyde; Department of Interior Assistant Secretary of Indian Affairs, Larry Echo Hawk; HHS Assistant Secretary for Health, Dr. Howard Koh; and National Indian Youth Leadership Project Executive Director, McClellan Hall.
-In addition, the IHS Director, Dr. Yvette Roubideaux, serves as an ex officio Member of the NAASP.
-Mr. Echo Hawk, Mr. Hall and Dr. Roubideaux serve as the leaders of the NAASP AI/AN Task Force which will establish specific priorities for Tribal youth regarding suicide prevention, intervention, and postvention strategies, including positive youth development.
-The Task Force also helped develop the agenda and strategy for the National Suicide Prevention Summit and will also do so for the Alaska Suicide Prevention Summit for AI/AN communities, leaders, service providers, educators, and law enforcement.
+In addition, the IHS Director, Dr. Yvette Roubideaux, serves as an ex officio Member of the NAASP AI/AN Task Force which will establish specific priorities for Tribal youth regarding suicide prevention, intervention, and postvention strategies, including positive youth development.
+The Task Force also helped develop the agenda and strategy for the Alaska Suicide Prevention Summit for AI/AN communities, leaders, service providers, educators, and law enforcement.